-8. As per Clause 14 of this Directorate's Order No. F.DE./15 (56)/ Act/2009/778 dated 11.02.
+6. As per Clause 14 of this Directorate's Order No. F.DE./15 (56)/ Act/2009/778 dated 11.02.
 2009 states "Development fee, not exceeding 15% of the total annual tuition fee may be charged for supplementing the resources for purchase, up gradation and replacement of furniture, fixtures and equipment.
 Development Fee, if required to be charged, shall be treated as capital receipt and shall be collected only if the school is maintaining a Depreciation Reserve Fund, equivalent to the depreciation charged in the revenue accounts and the collection under this head along with and income generated from the investment made out of this fund, will be kept in a separately maintained Development fund Account."

 The audited financial statement of FY 2018-19 revealed the closing balance of development fund is INR 11,42,54,235 (i.e. opening balance of development fund plus amount received during the year minus amount utilized during the year) on the liability side of the balance sheet while the available balance of cash/bank and investment is INR 1,73,18,359 (INR 1,23,38,629 + INR 17,43,959 + INR 32,35,771) on the asset sides of the balance sheet.
-This has resulted in a net difference of INR 9,69,35,876 (INR11,42,54,235 - INR1,73,18,359) between the closing balance of the development fund and corresponding liquid assets available with the school as on 31.03.2009.
+This has resulted in a net difference of INR 9,69,35,876 (INR11,42,54,235 - INR1,73,18,359) between the closing balance of development fund and corresponding liquid assets available with the school as on 31.03.2019.
 As per clause 14 of the order dated 11.02.2009, the development fund is for a specific purpose therefore, there should always be a matching between the unutilized fund balances of the development fund and the amount available in the form of cash/bank balance and investment at the end of the year.
 However, this fact is reflected in the audited financial statements submitted by the school with the fee increase proposal.

 Additionally, from the detailed analysis of fund movement of the school from FY 2014-15 to 2018-19, it has been noted that the available closing balance of cash/ bank and investment with the school should have been INR 2,71,17,051 as on 31.03.2019.
+Therefore, it can be concluded that the school has diverted school funds to the tune of INR 2,04,56,073 because it is not traceable from the audited financial statements of the school.
 Below is the working of diversion of funds: